ashlynthemitm/TLDR-MaternalHealth/README.md

 psql

 # Create a new database user and set a password
-CREATE USER myuser WITH PASSWORD 'mypassword';
+CREATE USER azureuser WITH PASSWORD '...';

 # Create a new database and assign ownership to the newly created user
-CREATE DATABASE mydatabase OWNER myuser;
+CREATE DATABASE database OWNER azureuser;

 # Grant all privileges on the database to the user
-GRANT ALL PRIVILEGES ON DATABASE mydatabase TO myuser;
+GRANT ALL PRIVILEGES ON DATABASE database TO azureuser;

 # Exit the PostgreSQL command-line interface
 \q